 - 5 stars:

-We fell in love with Hotel La Calma in Playa Blanca (Calalanzarote) for its bright decor and peaceful ambience.
+We fell in love with Hotel La Calma in Playa Blanca (Calalanzarote) for its bright decor and peaceful ambience

 We were won over by the villas at Hotel Villa Kamezi in Playa BLanca, its bar and restaurant.

-We were won over by the peace and quiet of the Nazaret apartments in Costa Teguise.
+We were won over by the peace and quiet of the Nazaret Apartments in Costa Teguise.
 If you don’t want to eat out all the time, this is a great option!

-– see prices, pictures and availability
+– See prices, photos and availability

 9. Single or multiple units?

-It takes 1h10 to drive from Playa Blanca in the south to Orzola in the north.
+It’s a 1 hour 10 minute drive from Playa Blanca in the south to Orzola in the north.

 So you can easily explore the whole island from a single hotel.